Money and litigation tangle with recent rules for college athletes' NIL deals

 New wrinkles

 In a landmark development, the NCAA and its power conferences agreed in May to allow universities to pay college athletes directly.
-The prospective settlement, which must still be approved by a federal judge, stems from House v.
-NCAA.
+But on Sept.
+5, a federal judge declined to grant preliminary approval to the House v.
+NCAA settlement.

 This antitrust class action sought back-pay damages for Division I college athletes whom the NCAA banned from earning NIL compensation before changing its policy in 2021.